Joakim Noah

 Joakim Simon Noah (/ˈdʒoʊəkɪm/ JOH-ə-kim; born February 25, 1985) is a former professional basketball player.
-Born in New York, Noah was a member of the French national team and played college basketball for the Florida Gators, winning back-to-back NCAA championships in 2006 and 2007.
+Born in New York, Noah was a member of the France national team and played college basketball for the Florida Gators, winning back-to-back NCAA championships in 2006 and 2007.
 The Chicago Bulls selected Noah with the ninth overall pick in the 2007 NBA draft.
 Noah is a two-time NBA All-Star and was named to the All-NBA First Team in 2014 when he also was named the NBA Defensive Player of the Year.

 Early life

-Noah was born in Manhattan, to French singer and former world No. 3 tennis player Yannick Noah, winner of the French Open in 1983, and Cécilia Rodhe, Miss Sweden and fourth runner-up at Miss Universe 1978.
+Noah was born in Manhattan, New York, to French singer and former world No. 3 tennis player Yannick Noah, winner of the French Open in 1983, and Cécilia Rodhe, Miss Sweden and fourth runner-up at Miss Universe 1978.
 His grandfather Zacharie Noah was a Cameroonian professional football player, winner of the Coupe de France in 1961.
-Noah lived in Paris, France from 1988 to 1998 and returned to New York City at age 13.
+Noah lived in Paris, France, from 1988 to 1998 and returned to New York City at age 13.

 He played youth basketball with the youth teams of the French club Levallois Sporting Club, in Paris.
 He played high school basketball for the United Nations International School, Poly Prep Country Day School and The Lawrenceville School.

 Considered a four-star recruit by Rivals.com, Noah was listed as the No. 19 power forward and the No. 75 player in the nation in 2004.